 The first thing we always do in a new city is try to get an understanding of where we are.
 This means seeking out a viewing platform or city tour.
-There are lots of fun tours around Calgary, but I’m glad we chose the viewing route and took a trip to the Calgary Tower.
+There are lots of fun tours around Calgary, but I’m glad we chose the viewing route and made our first stop on the Calgary walking tour one of the top Calgary attractions, the Calgary Tower.

 The Calgary Tower was a surprisingly fun place to visit.
 I was afraid it would be too touristy, but it wasn’t crowded at all!
 Not only that, but I feel like it has the rare quality of actually deserving it’s touristy trademark.
 The Calgary Tower is seriously cool!
 Yes, you get the standard 360-degree view of the city (which is legitimately beautiful thanks to the interesting feature of the Bow River along one side) but you also get quite the thrill.
 As soon as you head off of the elevator you’re met with a Plexiglas floor that makes you feel as if you’re about to plummet into downtown traffic.
 It’s terrifying and oh-so-fun!